-The University Library has limited space for displays of library materials to highlight library resources, services, or collections for members of the ISU community.
-This space is located in the Fireplace Reading Room (Room 191) on the large window sill.
-The location for library displays is in a heavily used area and the library will be unable to monitor the displays to see that materials stay in place.
+- The Iowa State University Library has limited space for displays of resources to highlight library materials, services, or collections for members of the ISU community.
+Tables will be located in the lobby of Parks Library.
+The location for library displays is in a high-traffic area, and library staff is unable to monitor to ensure that materials stay in place.
 This policy follows the guidelines of the American Library Association's Library Bill of Rights.

-- Request for space must be made a minimum of one month in advance by completing a request form available from the Library's Human Resources Department (Room 117).
-Return the completed form to Room 117.
-Requests submitted without a month lead time will be approved on a case by case basis.
+2. Request for space must be made a minimum of one month in advance by completing a request form available online.
+See link above.
+Requests submitted without one-month lead-time are approved on a case-by-case basis.

-- The maximum number of library books to be displayed is 30 and the maximum number of Media materials is 10.
+4. The maximum number of library books to be displayed is 30 and the maximum number of media materials is 10.
 Please note that only empty media storage cases will be displayed.

-- Materials on display are still available to patrons to check out during the display period.
+5. Materials on display are still available for checkout during the display period.

-- The ISU library does not necessarily endorse the viewpoints which may be the subject of the display.
+6. The ISU library does not endorse the viewpoints, which may be the subject of the display.

-- Library displays may not be used, directly or indirectly, to promote a commercial product or service; to support or oppose any religious belief or religion, political candidate or viewpoint; or that is defamatory or incites violence.
+7. Library displays may not be used, directly or indirectly, to promote a commercial product or service; to support or oppose any religious belief or religion, political candidate or viewpoint; or that is defamatory or incites violence.
 Regarding Story County special or general elections: See Iowa Code for information about what constitutes election misconduct.

 8. The Library reserves the right to deny any display request or rescind without notice permission previously granted.